 Thank you.
 Therapy with you has already changed my life!

 I’ll certainly seek out your treatment again when I need more help with my ADHD and relationship issues.
-I wouldn’t be where I’m at if it hadn’t been for your guidance.
+I wouldn’t be where I’m at if now if it hadn’t been for your guidance.
 I learned self-responsibility and how to work on not projecting, but instead getting to the bottom of my fears without judging myself.
-You taught me the importance of cultivating responsible self-love and compassion for others in the wake of uncertainty and that it is essential to happiness!
-Thank you for being a part of my journey.
+You taught me the importance of cultivating responsible self-love and compassion for myself and others in the wake of uncertainty and that it is essential to happiness!
+Thank you for being a part of my journey!

 My path of growth has been a long, hard journey and without your generous referral to Jeff, I doubt that I would have evolved on my own to such a wonderfully enlightened place.
 I am so grateful to you and to him!